ESL 110 — INTENSIVE ENGLISH AS A SECOND LANGUAGE

 ESL 116 — ACADEMIC READING AND VOCABULARY SKILLS

 Reading strategies for academic work; reading with increased comprehension and speed, vocabulary expansion, and summary writing.
-Enroll Info: Not open to auditors.
+Not open to auditors.

 ESL 117 — ACADEMIC WRITING I

 Basic elements of academic writing, emphasizing improved fluency and accuracy, paragraph structure, summarizing and paraphrasing, short essays, and a final research project.
-Enroll Info: Not open to auditors.
+Not open to auditors.

 ESL 118 — ACADEMIC WRITING II

 Academic writing, critical reading and argumentation, documentation, and style and organization of research papers; oral communication skills for effective class participation and presentations.
-Enroll Info: Not open to auditors.
+Not open to auditors.

 ESL 328 — ACADEMIC SKILLS WORKSHOPS

-Academic skills for ESL students; workshops (15 hours each) on skills required for effective academic communication; topics vary, but include general and discipline-specific academic skills.
-Enroll Info: None
+Academic skills for ESL students; workshops on skills required for effective academic communication; topics vary, but include general and discipline-specific academic skills.
+Intended for graduate students.
+Not open to auditors

 ESL 343 — ORAL COMMUNICATION SKILLS

 Practice in formal and informal communication skills, including listening comprehension, pronunciation, and conversational and presentation skills useful in an academic setting.
-Enroll Info: ESL Assessment Test (ESLAT) required; information at 5134 White Hall.
-Does not count toward graduation requirements.
-Not open to auditors.
-Open to Freshmen
+Not open to auditors

 ESL 344 — ACADEMIC PRESENTATIONS AND DISCUSSION

-Fall and Spring, 3 credits; Summer, 2 credits.
 Oral communication and presentation skills essential for participation in seminars, conferences, and other academic and professional settings.
-Enroll Info: Graduate standing or consent of ESL program director
+Not open to auditors

 ESL 345 — AMERICAN ENGLISH PRONUNCIATION

 Techniques for improvement of the pronunciation of American English for non-native speakers of English.
-Enroll Info: None
+Not open to auditors

 ESL 349 — ACADEMIC WRITING FOR GRADUATE STUDENTS

 Aspects of research writing, including data presentation, literature review, summarizing, critical summarizing, and discussion.
 Grammar and editing skills are also emphasized.
-Enroll Info: Graduate standing or consent of instructor
+Not open to auditors

 ESL 350 — PROFESSIONAL AND ACADEMIC WRITING SKILLS